bradley-digital/elcap-app/README.md

 #### Formatter

-Auto linting is enabled on commit as a Git hook using `husky` and `pretty-quick`.
+Auto linting is enabled on commit as a Git hook using `husky`, `pretty-quick`, and `eslint`.

 To change what runs on commit update the `pre-commit` file in the `/.husky` directory.
-To change what files are ignored, update the `.eslintignore` file in the project root.
+To change what files are ignored, update the `react/.eslintignore` file.

 #### Docker